 How can physiotherapy help with Plantar Fasciitis?

 A physiotherapist can advise on stretching exercises, or apply strapping and massage techniques to reduce the pain.
-Your physiotherapist can also assess your biomechanics (the way you walk and run).
+Your physiotherapist can also assess your biomechanics (the way you walk and run) to see if that may be contributing to your pain.
 Specific strengthening exercises and the use of orthotics can help correct faulty biomechanics which may be causing your pain.